haikelz/ryuko-matoi/README.md

 - whatsapp-web.js
 - Typescript
-- Integration with Open AI, and Remove BG.
+- Integration with Gemini, and Remove BG.

-## TODO

-- Using Gemini instead of OpenAI
-- Implement Optical Character Recognition (OCR)

 ## License